kwangure/no-treeshake-repro/readme.md

 npm install
 ```

-Run to see Vite output at /rollup-output
+Run to see Rollup output at /rollup-output
 ```bash
 npm run rollup
 ```